Prostatitis present with lower urinary tract symptoms that range from mild to severe.

 Another trial tested the response of saw palmetto extract called Permixon in 61 patients with chronic prostatitis.
 Here, 65% of patients who received Permixon reported improvements in NIH-CPSI symptom scores, pain, and voiding.

 Though the prostate volume was unchanged between the treatment and control groups, the results suggest that Permixon (saw palmetto) may provide clinical benefit for prostatitis (Reissigl et al., 2003).
-Further studies are required to determine the effective dosage and components of saw palmetto supplements.
+But, we require further studies to determine the effective dosage and components of saw palmetto supplements to treat prostatitis.

 The pollen extract Cernilton has shown urological benefits through its anti-inflammatory properties.
-Prostatitis is characterized by inflammation, suggesting that Cernilton may be useful in treating its symptoms.
+Prostatitis involves inflammation, suggesting that Cernilton may be useful in treating its symptoms.
 An old study reported a 78% improvement in symptoms of chronic prostatitis (Rugendorff et al., 1993).

 A more recent study by Florian and colleagues investigated the efficacy of pollen extract (Cernilton) in a multicentre randomized, double-blind controlled trial.
 The authors randomized participants to receive oral pollen extract or placebo for 12 weeks and evaluated symptomatic improvements.

 The study demonstrated significant improvements in pain, quality of life, and NIH-CPSI score compared to the placebo group.
-The results show that Cernilton is an alternative therapeutic option for treating prostatitis.
+Above all, the results show that Cernilton is an alternative therapeutic option for treating prostatitis.

 Quercetin is a natural pigment (flavonoids) present in many fruits and vegetables.
 It has potent antioxidant, anti-inflammatory, and immunomodulatory properties (Baghel et al., 2012), which has been studied to treat many conditions.